 Get a quote

 On this trek we show you everything that Ecuador has to offer from stunning canyons and volcanoes to indigenous villages and cultural cities.
 This trek is a great alternative to the beautiful but yet very touristic places like Baños, Quilotoa or the Galapagos islands.
 Discover places of immense natural beauty and explore regions off the tourist trail.
-Enjoy breathtaking views of one of the highest active volcanoes in the world, spy on a range of rare species while trekking to the pristine Abraspungo canyon and learn about the local culture by immersing yourself in a small community.
+Enjoy breathtaking views of one of the highest active volcanoes in the world, spy on a range of rare species while trekking to the pristine Abraspungo valley and learn about the local culture by immersing yourself in a small indigenous community.

 Where will you go?

 What will you do?

 Welcome to Ecuador!
 Your adventure begins here in Quito where you will be welcomed by your local guide.
 Quito is located between 2,800 and 3,000 metres above sea level, so it’s common for explorers to experience some adverse health effects due to the altitude - regardless of the age, gender or fitness.
 Today will therefore be a quiet day visiting the national museum to acclimatise.